jagerman/loki-docs/docs/ServiceNodes/SNFullGuide.md

 <center>![Terminal window](../assets/snode2.JPG)</center>

 Alright, good to go.
-Our server is now set up, up to date, and is not running in root.
+Our server is now set up, up to date, and is not running as root.
 On to the fun part!

 ### Step 3 - Download the Loki Binaries